yabadabu/micro_tiff/README.md

 # mini_tiff

-This is a super simple header only library to read/write TIFF files supporting 16 bits per channel (unsigned shorts), and 32 bits per channel (floats)
+This is a super simple header only library to read/write TIFF files supporting 16 bits per channel (unsigned shorts), and 32 bits per channel (floats).
-I use it to read and save files and see the files in Photoshop for example.
+I'm using it to read and save files in 16bits/float and check the results inside Photshop for example.

 # Features